rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 > It is simultaneously a simple, easy-to-use language that has broad appeal, and a complex and nuanced collection of language mechanics which without careful study will elude true understanding even for the most seasoned of JavaScript developers ...
 Because JavaScript can be used without understanding, the understanding of the language is often never attained.

-## Built-in Types

-string, number, boolean, null, undefined, object, symbol

-### typeof null is object

-This is a bug that will never be fixed, since many websites around the world depends on this behavior.
-Fixing this will break a lot of websites.

-### typeof functions and arrays is object

-These are just special variants of objects with certain built-in properties.

-### == vs ===

-One allows coercion when comparing value, and the other one do not allow coercion, also know as _strict-equality_.

-When compared with numbers, strings are coerced to `NaN` (which is a number that don't hold value)

-Even though the author of YDKJS encourage the use of equality as long as you follow certain heuristics to make sure it is safe, I beg to differ.
-In a team setting when collaborating on a project, it is better to be explicit than sorry.
-If you are implementing a functionality using equality, the next engineer that uses your function may not know about the implicit assumptions.

 ## Scopes

 ### a Variable in a Function Scope